steveycee/nightwatch-web-cdep/readme.md

   },
 ```

-and then outside of the module.exports block the following function
+and then outside of the module.exports block paste in the following function

 ```
 function generateScreenshotFilePath(nightwatchClient, basePath, fileName) {